raihalea/CTFd-CloudFront-signed-url/README.md

 ### Required Environment Variables
 - `UPLOAD_PROVIDER`
-  - election of Uploder.
+  - Selection of Uploder.
 Fixed values for using this plugin.
   - s3withcf
 - `AWS_S3_BUCKET`
   - Name of the S3 bucket.